-This well-worn principle is even more relevant today, as this Committee holds the first Congressional hearing on patent reform since June 2007.
+This well-worn principle is even more relevant today, as this Committee holds its first hearing on patent reform since April 2007.
 During these past two years, both the legal and economic landscape relevant to patent reform has shifted dramatically.
-To the extent that proponents of patent reform argued two years ago that the judicial climate was overly protective of patents and patent owners (a view decidedly not embraced by BIO even back then), there can be no doubt that a series of landmark decisions by the U.S. Supreme Court and the United States Court of Appeals for the Federal Circuit has made it much harder to obtain and enforce valid patents, while making it easier to challenge them.
+To the extent that proponents of patent reform argued two years ago that the judicial climate was overly protective of patents and patent owners (a view decidedly not embraced by BIO even back then), there can be no doubt that a series of landmark decisions by the U.S. Supreme Court and the United States Court of Appeals for the Federal Circuit has made it much harder to obtain and enforce valid patents, while making it easier to challenge patents.
 And to the extent that concerns were raised in 2007 about the negative impact that some of the proposed patent reforms could have on U.S. economic growth at home and competitiveness abroad (a concern that BIO shared), there can be no doubt that such concerns are even more pronounced in light of the current economic situation in the U.S. today.

 In light of the major changes that have taken place since many of these patent reform ideas were first suggested, BIO urges this Committee to undertake a careful and comprehensive evaluation of the continuing need for, and potentially negative impact of, some of the more controversial provisions in the patent reform debate.
-We commend the Committee for beginning this process with this hearing, and believe the Committee should hold a series of hearings to examine these critical questions before moving forward with legislation.
+We commend the Committee for beginning this process with this hearing today.